 containing TPMFactoryUpd

-from the update package,
+from the

-one can use a single command to do the update.
-Appropriate file is chosen
+single command to do the update.
+Appropriate file is chosen automatically,

-automatically, depending on the old version.
+depending on the old version.
 The command is:

 Remember to use BIOS with TPM disabled, and re-flash newer BIOS firmware afterwards.